Small DIY Venues & Wedding venues that allow outside catering

 The Ecology Pavilion in Mile End

 Rounding out of list, tucked away in London’s Mile End Park is the Ecology Pavilion.
-Surrounded by reed beds and long grasses, the Eco Pavilion offers tranquility and beauty most unexpected in London.
+Surrounded by reed beds and long grasses, the Eco Pavilion offers tranquillity and beauty most unexpected in London.
 It also offers a large blank canvas for you to decorate as you wish.
 An added bonus is that you’re allowed to bring in your own caterers.

 The space itself is long and stretches along, maximizing the views over the park – a wonderful space top spill out into after the ceremony, for canapes and photos!